emsesp/docs/Deciphering-EMS-Plus.md

 > [!NOTE]
-> This page is a collection of findings to figure out how the EMS+ / EMS 2.0 protocol works.
+> This page is a collection of findings used to figure out how the EMS+ / EMS 2.0 protocol works.
+It's out-dated and incomplete and here only as a reference.

 ***